Elite programs stuck on the NCAA Tournament bubble

 The Blue Devils are 8-8 and 6-6 in the ACC after beating North Carolina State on Saturday, a win that ended a three-game losing streak.
 Duke is No. 66 in the latest NET rankings – up 11 from the previous rankings – and needs a strong finish to the season to avoid missing the NCAA Tournament for the first time since 1995.

-“You’ve just to go to stay with it,” Krzyzewski said.
-“That’s what our program’s done and see what happens.
+”You’ve just got to stay with it,” Krzyzewski said. ”That’s what our program’s done and see what happens.
 Just see what happens if you do that.”

 ON THE RISE

 UConn (9-5, 6-5 Big East).
 The Huskies picked up a critical win by beating Xavier 80-72 on Saturday without James Bouknight.
-UConn is a superb defensive team and if Bouknight is fully healthy, it could make a run to the field of 68.
+UConn is a superb defensive team and if Bouknight is fully healthy, the Huskies could make a run to the field of 68.

 Rutgers (12-7, 8-7 Big Ten).
-The Scarlet Knights were poised to reach the NCAA Tournament for the first time 1991 before the season was canceled.
-Rutgers may still have work to do to end the streak this season, but has won five of six after beating Northwestern on Saturday.
+The Scarlet Knights were poised to reach the NCAA Tournament for the first time since 1991 before the tourney was canceled last season.
+Rutgers may still have work to do to end the streak this season, but it has won five of six after beating Northwestern on Saturday.

 FADING HOPES

-Arizona (14-7, 8-7 Pac-12).
-The Wildcats got the season off to a solid start, but the past couple of weeks have been a struggle.
-Arizona has lost three of four after a last-minute home loss to Oregon on Saturday, but can boost its NCAA Tournament hopes with wins against UCLA and USC this week.

 Maryland (10-10, 4-9 Big Ten).
-The Terps have wins over Rutgers and Wisconsin, but have been inconsistent most of the season.
+The Terps have wins over Illinois and Wisconsin but have been inconsistent most of the season.
 Maryland has lost three of four and could use a strong finish to get off the bubble.

-AP Basketball Writer Aaron Beard in Raleigh, N.C. contributed to this story.
+AP Basketball Writer Aaron Beard in Raleigh, North Carolina, contributed to this report.

-Note: This story has been corrected to show that Maryland had a victory over Illinois, not Rutgers.